Spain’s Working Holiday Visa for Australians

 You can apply in Australia up to 3 months before your intended arrival date in Spain.
 This needs to be done in person at one of the following Spanish missions, depending on where you live in Australia:

 You should make an appointment with the relevant Embassy or Consulate-General well in advance.
 It usually takes up to one month to process your visa application.
 This could be longer during Christmas/New Year and Spanish summer holidays.
-Once approved, you’ll be notified by writing and must return to the place where you lodged your application within one month to collect your visa.

 One last thing: Before you arrive in Spain, you may also find it useful to join a Facebook group such as Australians in Spain or Aussies in Madrid to connect with other Australians who’ve already made the move!